-You may remember growing up with an aloe vera plant in your home, a common houseplant that has traditionally been used as a topical aid to help alleviate burns on the skin and the resulting pain.
-An accidental fall or burn resulted in your parents breaking off a piece of the aloe leaf from the plant and squeezing the soothing gel onto your skin to help alleviate some of the pain.
-More recently aloe vera has been touted as a way to support skin health in the form of beauty masks, skin moisturizers and even hand sanitizer.
-But did you know that oral ingestion of aloe vera has also been shown to help support regularity and digestive health?
+You may remember growing up with an aloe vera plant in your home, a common houseplant that has traditionally been used as a topical aid to help alleviate pain.
+An accidental fall or burn resulted in your parents breaking off a piece of the aloe leaf from the plant and squeezing the soothing gel onto your skin.
+More recently aloe vera has been touted to support skin health in the form of beauty masks, skin moisturizers and even hand sanitizer.
+But did you know that ingestion of aloe vera has also been shown to help support regularity and digestive health1?

 Regularity.
 Aloe vera juice products can help support regularity.
-The juice form the inner fillet of the aloe vera leaf in conjunction with prebiotics can help promote gut health.
+The juice within the inner fillet of the aloe vera leaf works in conjunction with natural prebiotics to help promote gut health.
 Prebiotics are a special fiber that act as food for probiotics in the gut.
-Probiotics are the bacteria that live in your gastrointestinal tract that help break down the nutrients in your food.
-When aloe juice is taken in conjunction with fiber they work synergistically to help support digestive health.
+Probiotics are the bacteria that live in your gastrointestinal tract and help break down the nutrients in your food.
+When aloe juice is taken in conjunction with fiber, like the synergistic blend found in AdvoCare Aloe-Ease™, they work together to help support digestive health.1*

 In conclusion, Aloe vera has many health benefits including support for skin, immune and digestive health.
 How will aloe vera fit into your healthy lifestyle routine?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.